bovetliu/PortfolioTrackingIntro/README.md

    `record_date`.
 This means one can choose to write allocations to database each day, or write whole portfolio allocations to database only when a change has been made to portfolio allocation.

+## Question

+1. Will my stock selection be stolen by using this software?
+   Answer: no, there is no back-door code reporting stock selection, that is your intellectual property.
+You can choose to run the EC2 in a VPC, which blocks any unwanted network traffic.

+2. What is estimated AWS expense of running this software?
+   Answer: ~13 USD per month.
+EC2 will only be running when marget is open.

 ## Contributing
-1. still thinking, want to keep this project simple.
+1. still thinking, want to keep this project simple, execution level only, and only for amateurs

 ## Tests

 ## History

 Started at Jun.
 1st.
+2017

 ## Credits